-The City will pilot mixed-market affordable housing models as part of the Mayoral Priority Programme for land release for affordable housing.
-Historically, mixed-market models have tended to be mega projects or large Greenfields developments.
-However, the City needs to consider urban infill and well-located pieces of land in order to test these models.
+The City will pilot mixed-market affordable housing models.
+Historically, mixed-market models have tended to be mega projects or large Greenfield developments, however the City needs to consider urban infill and well-located pieces of land in order to test these models.
 There is significant potential in the private sector collaborating with SHIs to give effect to this model.